 Judgement Day – 15th April

-Written by Jamie on 5th April 2017
+Written by Gavin on 5th April 2017

 The unique jeopardy of Judgement Day V has been described by stars from the Cardiff Blues, Ospreys, Scarlets and Newport Gwent Dragons who will face each other in the annual double-header at Principality Stadium on 15th April.

 The Blues take on the Ospreys in the opening clash of the day (2.45pm) and Sam Warburton has dubbed his side’s West Wales rivals as a ‘bogey team’ which must be overcome – with both Guinness Pro12 play-off and European Challenge Cup qualification places potentially on the line.

 Wales’ capital professional team are mathematically in with a chance of a top four spot in the league – they would need to pick up bonus point wins in at least four of the remaining five rounds of the competition, including JDV, and rely on the fortunes of the likes of both the Scarlets and Ulster to nosedive, to claw back a current 20 point deficit.

 And for direct European Challenge Cup qualification they would probably also need to catch the Scarlets, but there will be a play-off for an extra qualification spot this year which is within easier reach (featuring the 8th and 9th placed Pro12 sides).

 Dan Biggar, who has played the most Judgement Day minutes of any player (320, matched only by Jack Dixon for the Dragons) and remains unbeaten at the event, is also looking forward to the latest instalment in April and agrees it will be a close fought contest.